mengyy212/mengyy212.github.io/index.md

 ## About me

   Hi, my name is Meng Yangyang (孟洋洋).
 Now I'm a Postdoc in *Department of Civil and Environmental Engineering of The Hong Kong Polytechnic University (PolyU)*.
-Before that, I received my Ph.D. degree in Safety Science and Engineering from *Institute of Public Safety Research, Department of Engineering Physics, Tsinghua University* in June 2021.
+Before that, I received my Ph.D. in Safety Science and Engineering from *Institute of Public Safety Research, Department of Engineering Physics, Tsinghua University*.

   My research focuses on the intersection of transportation engineering, safety engineering and resilient management.
-My work mainly involves the complex topology analysis, resilience/vulnerability assessment, spatio-temporal big data analysis and transportation planning management in urban rail transit network system.
+My work mainly involves complex topology analysis, resilience/vulnerability assessment, spatio-temporal big data analysis, and urban transportation system management.

 ## Research Interests